-If the HDL700 is mounted to the truck chassis by bolts.
-These bolts are torqued at the factory to 210 ft. lbs.
-We recommend that these bolts be re-torqued within the first 30 days and periodic inspection and retorquing of these bolts as required therafter.
+If the JD35 IND HDUL is mounted to the truck chassis by bolts.
+These bolts are torqued at the factory.
+The 3/4 in. bolts are torqued to 300 ft.
+Ibs and the 7/8 in, bolts are torqued to 600 ft.
+Ibs.
+We recommend that these bolts be re-torqued within the first 30 days and periodic inspection and retorquing of these bolts as required thereafter.
 Replace any broken or damaged bolts immediately.
 Refer to Section 6.2.